Snowy-human/Willow-s-mods/README.md

 All of these mods are free and open.

-For now Factory++ is the main mod with Stones being a nice building mod for now unil world gen can be moded
+For now Factory++ is the main mod with Stones being a nice building mod for now until world gen can be moded